Read This First

 Prompt 2: Some say those promoting scientism claim science can or will explain everything.
 Is this true or is it a straw-man?

-The section turns on Genuine Belief.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Genuine Belief in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Definition